UniExeterRSE/intro-to-python/_episodes/12_analysis_task_1.md

 Note that, to save space when displaying NumPy arrays, Python does not show us trailing zeros, so `1.0` becomes `1.`.

-Our call to `numpy.loadtxt` read our file but didn't save the data in memory.
+Our call to `np.loadtxt` read our file but didn't save the data in memory.
 To do that,
 we need to assign the array to a variable.
 In a similar manner to how we assign a single value to a variable, we can also assign an array of values to a variable using the same syntax.
-Let's re-run `numpy.loadtxt` and save the returned data:
+Let's re-run `np.loadtxt` and save the returned data:

 ~~~
-data = numpy.loadtxt(fname='inflammation-01.csv', delimiter=',')
+data = np.loadtxt(fname='inflammation-01.csv', delimiter=',')
 ~~~
 {: .language-python}